tyrcho/codingame-with-scalakit-example/README.md

 the following steps with your own copy of codingame-scala-kit** and not mine ;)

+## How to use this example FROM WINDOWS ?

+* You need at least Windows 7 and git 2.11.1 (tested with git 2.16.2, see this [SO](https://stackoverflow.com/a/42137273/701317) for details)
+* You must run this in an Admin command line

+    git clone -c core.symlinks=true --recurse-submodules git@github.com:dacr/codingame-with-scalakit-example.git

+Then **you have to remove all symlink files** since they are created before their target exists (they are in the submodule which is not cloned at this time).

+And finally, from codingame-with-scalakit folder:

+    git reset --hard

+The option `core.symlinks=true` is still active and thus the symlinks are correctly created this time.

 ## How this project was created ?

 All the executed steps in order to create this project are the following :